Woodsy Owl: Origin

 Woodsy's slogan was officially introduced on September 15, 1971, by Secretary of Agriculture Clifford Hardin.
 The first Woodsy Owl public service spot was created by US Forest Ranger Chuck Williams, who was the Forest Service's technical consultant for the Lassie TV show which featured a Forest Service Ranger and his family.
 Williams, along with Bell and Glenn Kovar, also of the US Forest Service, brainstormed the idea for the Woodsy motif name together in Los Angeles, California, in 1970.
 In 1974, Congress passed the Woodsy Owl Act (Public Law 93-318) to protect the character, making it a federal crime to reproduce his image or original slogan.
 This was reversed by Division O of the Consolidated Appropriations Act, 2021.

+The similarity of Woodsy's role to Johnny Horizon, a mascot character established by the Department of the Interior two years prior to Woodsy's creation, led to delays in the passing of the Woodsy Owl Act.
+Opposition to the act came from both the Department of the Interior and from companies who had already adopted Johnny Horizon as a mascot.
+Despite this, the Forest Service argued that Woodsy was more suited as an accompaniment to Smokey, and was designed to have more appeal to children and adolescents, leading to the eventual passing of the act.

 Despite the documented history of Woodsy Owl's creation, various rival claims to his parentage have emerged over the years.
 Several individuals have stated that they invented Woodsy Owl as children as part of a nationwide poster contest.
 The Forest History Society has said that no evidence of such has been provided.

 Several songs have been used in conjunction with the Woodsy Owl environmental campaign, including "The Ballad of Woodsy Owl" and "Help Woodsy Spread the Word".
 Jon "Bermuda" Schwartz, the drummer for "Weird Al" Yankovic, recorded "The Woodsy Owl Song."

 For his appearances in commercials that aired in the 1970s and 1980s, Woodsy was voiced by several actors, including Sterling Holloway, Barry Gordon, Dave Kimber, and Frank Welker.